monk-io/docs/docs/basics/running-templates.md

 ## Conclusion

 We have learned how to run, update and stop Kits locally and how to browse the available ones.
-Monk will happily run even the largest system on your laptop if you want but its true value lies in clusters.
-Move to the next guide to learn how to create a Monk cluster.
+MonkOS will happily run even the largest system on your laptop if you want but its true value lies in clusters.
+Move to the next guide to learn how to create a MonkOS cluster.